SyneRBI/SIRF/doc/UserGuide.md

-    fill     (PET/MR)  Replaces the object data with user-supplied data. as_array (PET/MR)  Returns the object data as an array. clone    (PET/MR)  Returns a copy of this object. add_shape   (PET)  Adds a uniform shape to the image. show     (PET/MR)  Interactively displays the image.
+    fill     (PET/MR)  Replaces the object data with user-supplied data. as_array (PET/MR)  Returns the object data as an array. clone    (PET/MR)  Returns a copy of this object. read_from_file
+             (PET/MR)  Reads the image data from file. get_uniform_copy
+                (PET)  Returns a copy of this image filled with a constant value. add_shape   (PET)  Adds a uniform shape to the image. show     (PET/MR)  Interactively displays the image.
     write    (PET/MR)  Writes the object data to a file.